 At this point, my morning routine is complete and I’m diving into the work day.
 I feel great after all this and I’m in the zone, ready to take on the day.
 It’s usually 8:15-8:30 when I get to this point and begin working.
 Sometimes my husband and I will take turns making the coffee and smoothies for each other.
 That is a real treat because it gives me more time to spend on the routine I detailed above.
 I’m usually able to begin work earlier on those days too and get ahead!

 There are many things you can do for an effective morning routine.
 What I shared is what works for me and my schedule.
 There’s also so many beneficial practices I wish I had more time for and could incorporate daily.
-Here’s a list of some other suggestions to enhance your morning routine.
+There are so many gut healthy morning routine ideas out there!
+Here’s a list of some other suggestions to enhance yours.

 I love using my gratitude journal to jot down 3+ things I’m grateful for.
 Gratitude has been scientifically-proven to increase joy and peace, which I’ve witnessed, firsthand.